Public Engagement Grant

 - One application for a Public Engagement Grant may be made in each of the two rounds.

 - The Society requires one written report (500 words) on the activity and how the grant benefited the public, endocrine science and the applicant, no later than three months after completion of the project.
 Elements of the report may be shared via Society communications as examples of best practice.

 - The Society reserves the right to have a staff representative attend the activity if deemed appropriate.

-- Applicants must state all sources of funding that they are currently in receipt of, including Society grants and other research grants, on the application form.
+- Applicants must state all sources of funding that they are currently in receipt of in relation to the proposed public engagement activity, in addition to previous Society Public Engagement Grants, on the application form.

 - Funds awarded are final and do not include overheads.

 - The project must be completed by 12 months after the award date.

 - Grants cannot be retrospectively awarded.